danmar/cppcheck/man/manual.md

 ### misra.py

-[misra.py](https://github.com/danmar/cppcheck/blob/main/addons/misra.py) is used to verify compliance with MISRA C 2012 - a proprietary set of guidelines to avoid such questionable code, developed for embedded systems.
+[misra.py](https://github.com/danmar/cppcheck/blob/main/addons/misra.py) is used to verify compliance with MISRA C 2012, a proprietary set of guidelines to avoid questionable code, developed for embedded systems.

 Since this standard is proprietary, cppcheck does not display error text by specifying only the number of violated rules (for example, [c2012-21.3]).
 If you want to display full texts for violated rules, you will need to create a text file containing MISRA rules, which you will have to pass when calling the script with `--rule-texts` key.
 Some examples of rule texts files available in [tests directory](https://github.com/danmar/cppcheck/blob/main/addons/test/misra/).

-You can also suppress some unwanted rules using `--suppress-rules` option.
-Suppressed rules should be set as comma-separated listed, for example: `--suppress-rules 21.1,18.7`.
+You can also suppress some unwanted rules using the `--suppress-rules` option.
+Suppressed rules should be set as comma-separated list, for example: `--suppress-rules 21.1,18.7`.
 The full list of supported rules is available on [Cppcheck](http://cppcheck.sourceforge.net/misra.php) home page.

 ### y2038.py

-[y2038.py](https://github.com/danmar/cppcheck/blob/main/addons/y2038.py) checks Linux system for [year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) safety.
+[y2038.py](https://github.com/danmar/cppcheck/blob/main/addons/y2038.py) checks Linux systems for [year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) safety.
 This required [modified environment](https://github.com/3adev/y2038).
 See complete description [here](https://github.com/danmar/cppcheck/blob/main/addons/doc/y2038.txt).

 ### threadsafety.py

-[threadsafety.py](https://github.com/danmar/cppcheck/blob/main/addons/threadsafety.py) analyse Cppcheck dump files to locate thread safety issues like static local objects used by multiple threads.
+[threadsafety.py](https://github.com/danmar/cppcheck/blob/main/addons/threadsafety.py) analyses Cppcheck dump files to locate thread safety issues like static local objects used by multiple threads.

 ## Running Addons